Breaking Code

 The event took place at the headquarters of the French Communist Party, and I have to say the conference room was quite impressive.
 It was an underground dome all covered with white metallic plates and lamps behind, giving a peculiar visual effect.

 An additional advantage of this place is that some security agencies can’t send their spooks there.
-Hurray to the ridiculously outdated cold war laws! :roll:
+Hurray to the ridiculously outdated cold war laws! 🙄

 (more…)